EXECUTIVE REMUNERATION POLICY AND REPORTS

 On an annual basis the compensation committee shall review the terms of this policy, to determine if any revisions are necessary.
 Where revisions are required, the compensation committee shall make proposals to the board which, if significant and subject to board approval, are explained by the board to the annual general meeting for approval.
 In the absence of any significant revisions, the executive remuneration policy shall be presented and explained by the board to the annual general meeting every four years at minimum.
 At each annual general meeting, the board shall present a remuneration report for the previous financial year.
 The policy and the reports shall be available on the company’s website.

-In the event of significant changes to these guidelines, these must be described and explained herein.
-The guidelines shall describe and explain how the shareholders’ views on the guidelines, the general meeting’s vote and the salary reports since the previous vote on the guidelines have been taken into account.
+In the event of significant changes to these guidelines, such changes shall be described and explained herein.
+The guidelines shall describe and explain how the shareholders’ views on the guidelines, the general meeting’s vote and the salary reports since the previous vote on the guidelines, have been taken into account.

 The duties of the board’s compensation committee specifically are to prepare and propose recommendations on compensation matters, including reviewing and recommending a compensation policy for the CEO and the executives reporting directly to the CEO, for the board to resolve.
 The compensation committee aims to ensure that these compensation matters are designed to promote the company’s long-term success, and are consistent with the approach applicable for the workforce at large.
 The board remains the decision-making authority in regard to such matters.